How You Remind Me: Chart performances and awards

 "How You Remind Me" peaked at number one on the US Billboard Hot 100, becoming Nickelback's only American chart-topper.
 Due to its high sales and massive airplay, "How You Remind Me" was ranked as the top single of 2002 by Billboard magazine.
-The single was certified quadruple platinum by the Recording Industry Association of America (RIAA) in 2022, for sales and streams of over 4,000,000 units.
+The single was certified nine-times platinum by the Recording Industry Association of America (RIAA) in 2026, for sales and streams of over 9,000,000 units.
 The song went on to rack up four Billboard Music Awards and four Juno Awards.
-"How You Remind Me" was the number one Most Played Song of 2002 in the United States, across all formats, according to Billboard Monitor.
+"How You Remind Me" was the number one most played song of 2002 in the United States, across all formats, according to Billboard Monitor.
 In 2003, the song was nominated for Grammy Award for Record of the Year at the 45th Annual Grammy Awards.
 "How You Remind Me" was the number one song on the Billboards 2002 Year-End Hot 100 Singles Chart, and VH1 ranked the song as the 16th-greatest power ballad.

-The song was listed at number 36 on Billboard's All Time Top 100.
+The song was listed at number 36 on Billboards All Time Top 100.
 In 2021, for the 40th anniversary of the Mainstream Rock chart, Billboard ranked "How You Remind Me" as the fourth-biggest hit in the chart's history; the same magazine later ranked the song as the 20th-biggest hit in the history of Alternative Airplay in 2023, for that chart's 35th anniversary.
 The song also hit number one on the Kerrang! feature, 21st Century's Official 100 Rock Best Sellers.
 The song was the 75th best-selling single of the 2000s in the United Kingdom.
-In Germany, it's not just the band's best-charting single by reaching number 3 on the German Singles Chart, it's also Nickelback's longest-staying single on that chart, namely a total of 30 weeks.
+In Germany, it's not just the band's best-charting single by reaching number three on the German Singles Chart, it's also Nickelback's longest-staying single on that chart, namely a total of 30 weeks.
 In 2011, Fuse TV named it the number one song of the decade.
-It was listed as number 9 at the Billboard Hot 100 top 100 Rock Songs of the last 50 years.
+It was listed as number nine at the Billboard Hot 100 top 100 Rock Songs of the last 50 years.
 Loudwire listed the song as number 30 on its list "Top 21st Century Hard Rock Songs".